Dr. Michael Griffin, Founder

 I have been fascinated by the intersections of theology and medicine since I began studying as an undergraduate at Notre Dame.
 I just earned a Master of Theology from Duke University, where my research focused on Christian engagement with modern biomedicine.
 I also have a particular interest in the Church’s response to persons, especially soldiers, who experience combat-related trauma, grief, or anguish.
 My pastoral experience includes time spent in health care and hospice settings, as well as working with the South Bend Catholic Worker community and the Catholic Peace Fellowship.
 I am eager to accompany our Saints and Scholars in exploring how the Holy Spirit invites each of us to share in Christ’s healing ministry.

-I am the Assistant Director of Athletics at Holy Cross College and teach two courses within the Sports Management minor (Contemporary Issues in Sport and Foundations of Sport and Exercise).
+I am the Interim Director of Athletics at Holy Cross College and teach two courses within the Sports Management minor (Contemporary Issues in Sport and Foundations of Sport and Exercise).
 Before joining Holy Cross, I spent six years teaching and coaching in New Orleans, also earning a Masters of Religious Education from Loyola University.
 I am currently a PhD candidate at the University of the Cumberlands.
 In college, at the University of Notre Dame, I was a four-year member of the Irish track and field team and the 2000 and 2001 Spring Opener javelin champion.
 My husband Andrew and I have five children and are very active in South Bend’s Catholic community.

 Shawn and Stephanie Storer, Professors of Theology and Sustainability Track